 • dacomitinib

-Learn more about treatment options for NSCLC here.
+Learn more about treatment options for NSCLC.

 According to the NCI, doctors perform genetic testing by first taking a small sample of abnormal-looking tissue from a person’s lungs.
 This is known as a biopsy.
 Doctors do this by using a very fine needle, which sucks up the sample of lung tissue.

-They can locate the tissue by using imaging technology, like a CT scan, or performing a procedure known as a bronchoscopy, which is the insertion of a flexible fiberoptic scope into the patient’s airway.
-Sometimes the scope has an ultrasound probe at the tip to help locate cancerous tissue.
-The doctors then send the sample to a laboratory for testing, where it can diagnose the type of cancer as well as its stage.
+They can locate the tissue by using imaging technology, like a CT scan, or performing a procedure known as a bronchoscopy, which involves inserting a flexible fiberoptic scope into the person’s airway.
+Sometimes, the scope has an ultrasound probe at the tip to help locate cancerous tissue.

 Imaging techniques can help doctors detect lung tumors and track their development.
 These can include:

-As a 2020 overview explains, lung cancer typically presents with the following symptoms:
+According to the American Cancer Society, lung cancer typically presents with the following symptoms:

 In rare cases, lung cancer can also cause shoulder pain, hand muscle atrophy, and Horner syndrome, a disruption of the nerves that control a person’s eyes and face.